 At the start of our READY! program in 2008, only 49% of Mankato students tested ready for kindergarten, as measured by DIBELS.
 By 2013, that figure had risen to 73%.

 Mankato School District (Minnesota)

-In 2008, 44% of Sandpoint School District children entering kindergarten tested below proficiency for learning readiness.
-After the first year, and every year since, 90% of the READY! for Kindergarten graduates entered school testing at or above kindergarten readiness levels.
+In 2008, 44% of Lake Pend Oreille School District children entering kindergarten tested below proficiency for learning readiness.
+After the first year, and every year since, an average of 86% of the READY! for Kindergarten graduates entered school testing at or above kindergarten readiness levels.
+(90 percent pre-pandemic).

 Panhandle Alliance for Education

 In 2013, prior to using the READY! for Kindergarten program, kindergarten readiness scores in Muhlenberg County were 32.6% as measured by the Brigance screener.
 By 2015, children of parents who attended the READY! program scored 61.5%.